GPenet/sk_is18/README.md

 A special process is applied if there is room in bands 1+2 for more clues.

-Here, all the task is covered in one pass.
-In the previous design, three permutations of bands were done to avoid high numbers of clues in the bands 1 and 2
+In this third vresion, the task is covered usin six permutations each band/stack being once reordered as band 3.
+This is very close to the process applied in fact for the 17 clues  scan looking for all 17.
+In this process, most of the redundancy is filtered.
+The distribution 666 is searched once (out of the 6 permutations) ,666 both in bands and stacks.

+Generally speaking, the costly final check that the band 1+2 proosed out of the uas list is postponed to the first proposed 18.

 <<<<<<<<<<<<<<<<<<<<<<<<<<<< Compiling the file
 The file names are given in line with g++